by Jo Hilder | Feb 28, 2026 | 2026, Events Recent

 Monday 13 January, Tākina Convention Centre, Wellington The 48th World Conference for the International Council for Traditions of Music and Dance (ICTMD) was held in Wellington in January 2025.
 Music and dance from Java and Bali was well represented at this significant event.
 Our Javanese gamelan, Gamelan Padhang Moncar collaborated with dancers from Triadhika Productions, Jakarta in presenting two dances with live music: Gambyong Parianom and Srimpi.
 Gamelan Padhang Moncar also performed Nusantara Indah (karya Dedek Wahyudi).
 Dancers from Triadhika Productions perform Gambyong Parianom (Photo: Hendra Yudha) Srimpi dancers from Triadhika Productions (Photo: Soyam Dean) Mahdi Bahar, from Jambi University, Sumatra, performed a selection of dendang Minangkabau songs, on the rabab darek with Megan Collins on vocals.
 Mekar Bhuana, a New Zealand/Balinese gamelan and dance centre, also presented Balinese dance with live music as well as concerts of selonding music and gender wayang at the conference.
 Putu Evie Suyadnyani and Ayu Reehanna Wandira from Mekar Bhuana Mekar Bhuana perform gender wayang Mekar Bhuana Selonding...

-An album of compositions composed for The First Smile will be released on 18 December 2024 by Rattle Records.
+Read the review.
+An album of compositions composed for The First Smile was released on 18 December 2024 by Rattle Records.
 The First Smile is the gamelan brought to Aotearoa 50 years ago by Allan Thomas from Cirebon in West Java.
 It was the foundation of the gamelan community in Wellington, underpinning the later development of Central Javanese and Balinese gamelan as Gamelan Wellington.
 This beautifully performed, recorded and presented album testifies to the vision and legacy of Allan Thomas and the commitment his partner Jennifer Shennan and members of The First Smile to keeping the flame alive.
 The album features works by Anton Killin, Lou Harrison, David Farquhar, Chris Francis, Alison Isadora, and Gerard Crewdson.
 Also featured are two traditional compositions (Sinjang Kirut , or ‘crumpled sarong’, and Kasturun, traditionally used as accompaniment to female court dancers).
 Recorded and mixed by Warwick Donald Mastered by Thomas Arbor Design by UnkleFranc Printed by Studio Q Founding director: Dr Allan Thomas Patron: Dr Joko Susilo Players: Gerard Crewdson, Chris Francis, Rosalind Jiko, Helen Lowe, Hui Luo, Barbara Lyon, Keith McEwing, Jennifer Shennan This project was made possible with generous support from the Lilburn Trust, without whom the recording would not have been possible.
 The First Smile respectfully acknowledges Allan Thomas, Jack Body, Paramita Abdurachman, Yusuf Dendabrata, Richard North, Jonathan Engel at SOUNZ, Daniel Beban, John Casey, UnkleFranc Design, and Steve Garden at Rattle...

 Sunday 13 October 2024, 7pm Adam Concert Room, New Zealand School of Music, Victoria University of Wellington Kelburn Campus The 2024 students of Javanese gamelan (PERF255) at the NZ School of Music (tutored by Budi S. Putra) presented their final recital.
 Gamelan Wellington also celebrated 50 years of gamelan in Aotearoa.
 Grace Lawrence receives the Indonesian Embassy gamelan prize for 2024 PERF255 Student on demung Gamelan Padhang Moncar Gamelan Taniwha Jaya The concert also included items from Gamelan Padhang Moncar and Gamelan Taniwha Jaya.
 Guest dancer, Veronica Agustin Dyah performed Tari Pendet with Gamelan Taniwha Jaya, and a masked dance to the music of Asmaramurka by Nanang Karbito.
 Tari Pendet Tari Pendet Mask dance Mask dance All photos courtesy of Maxie Caseando...